 This covers the area roughly to the north and east of Hoan Kiem Lake, so everything north of Hang Bong, Hang Gai Roads and everything east of the lake.
 This is the heart of the backpacker district.
 For more mid-range places, see Old Quarter - midrange.

 It’s impossible to miss the most recent addition to the Hanoi Backpackers’ Hostel stable, with its seven-storey, eight-metre wide frontage slap-bang in the middle of the most tourist-orientated area of Old Quarter.
-Certainly not subtle.
-The original Hanoi Backpackers’, on Ngo Huyen near St Joseph’s Cathedral, is still going strong, but the new venue combines more modern...
+The original Hanoi Backpackers’, on Ngo Huyen near St Joseph’s Cathedral, is still going strong, but the new venue combines more modern styling and facilities with a...
 Read our full review of Hanoi Backpackers Hostel Ma May.

 Located in a quiet area of Old Quarter, Stars Hotel is a well-priced option in the flashpacker range.
 It's a narrow place but rooms are sizeable enough and the sense of space in those at the front is helped by large glass doors opening onto quaint balconies packed with plants.
 Furnishings are of the dark wood variety, and the stripey wallpaper and curtains aren't exactly the height of fashion,...
 Read our full review of Stars Hotel.